 These gloves are made of FDA-approved silicone and come either with or without the internal cotton liner.
 Silicone gloves have become very popular recently for both indoor and outdoor cooking.

-They provide a good grip which helps prevent slipping and dropping.
-A rugged texture provides even better grip and makes opening cans, jars, and bottles easier.
+- They provide a good grip which helps prevent slipping and dropping.
+A rugged texture provides a better grip and makes opening cans, jars, and bottles easier.

 Silicone Gloves With Cotton Liner

 When purchasing silicone gloves, make sure that they have a cloth liner for added comfort and protection.
 While the silicone outer layer gives heat protection, the inner cotton/polyester layer makes the gloves comfortable to wear and prevents them from sticking to wet hands.

 Although very comfortable, the inner layer reduces the flexibility of the silicone and you may find it a little difficult to grasp things.